 - i.
 Are the expectations for existing permission and new allocations reasonable?
 Is there too much reliance on new settlements and will this prejudice the delivery of new housing in the plan period. - 1.
 We have a number of concerns regarding the strategies. - 2.
 In 2016/17 North West Cambridge is due to deliver 590 homes (520 in the city and 70 in South Cambs).
 Given that is the first year of completions and that completions decline after that, we consider that is extremely optimistic.
 We are not aware of any site in the UK having can achieve that level of development in its first year, let alone in subsequent years.
 As matter stand at January 2015, details have been approved for 349 homes.
 A further 241 homes need to be approved, to get on site and undertake infrastructure works and the build homes in order to achieve that level of completions.
 Experience of major sites suggests that around 300 homes a year can be sustained with a number of developers working in tandem.
 We consider that it would be prudent to reduce the contribution this site makes to the five year supply by around 250 homes. - 3.
+We have significant concerns as to the implications of City trajectory.
+In final years of the plan 2026 onwards fewer than 300 homes a year will be built.
+Given that in earlier years the market is sustaining well in excess of 1,000 homes a year over a number of years, and reaching 1,781 homes a year, we question whether the implications of that have been taken into account.
+Our evidence on Matter 3 demonstrates that even with recent high levels of completions prices have continued to rise.
+We have significant concerns as to the impact on affordability and affordable housing need of a strategy which reduces annual completions from 1,781 homes a year down to 234. - 4.
 In South Cambs, in last few years of the plan, supply is reliant on 3 new settlements to deliver 1,000 homes out of 1,200 a year being delivered.
 That is coupled with the low rates of delivery in Cambridge City means very few sites will be being developed.
 We consider that in order to achieve high levels of development a wider range of sites are required. - ii.
-Is there sufficient flexibility to deal with changing circumstances and/or uncertainty over when allocations will come forward for development? - 4.
-In South Cambs, in last few years of the plan, supply is reliant on 3 new settlements to deliver 1,000 homes out of 1,200 a year being delivered.
+Is there sufficient flexibility to deal with changing circumstances and/or uncertainty over when allocations will come forward for development? - 5.
+In South Cambridgeshire, in last few years of the plan, supply is reliant on 3 new settlements to deliver 1,000 homes out of 1,200 a year being delivered.
 If any one of those sites were to be delayed the effect on supply would be significant.
-There is no provision made for additional sites in the event that current sites in the plans experience unforeseen difficulties in coming forward there are not sites in sustainable locations readily available to meet needs.
+There are no reserve sites identified, and no land is removed from the Green Belt and safeguarded for needs beyond 2031 and therefore if sites experience unforeseen difficulties in coming forward there are not sites in sustainable locations readily available to meet needs.